demisto/content/Packs/SafeBreach/README.md

 SafeBreach has an extensive Hacker’s Playbook of breach and attack simulations that enables you to test your security controls against known attacks with the latest indicators of compromise (IOCs) and behavioral indicators of compromise (BIOCs).
 IOCs that are proven capable - through simulation results - of breaching your enterprise are fetched from SafeBreach into Cortex XSOAR playbooks to fully automate updates to your endpoint and network security controls.

 The integration with Cortex XSOAR enables a fully automated, closed-loop process to ensure your security defenses will prevent the latest indicators from breaching your defenses.
-Enable the SafeBreach (v2) integration with Cortex XSOAR and benefit from **closed-loop automated security control remediation of IOCs:**
+Enable the "SafeBreach - Breach and Attack Simulation platform" integration with Cortex XSOAR and benefit from **closed-loop automated security control remediation of IOCs:**
 - Discover security gaps through continuous breach & attack simulation
 - Automatically remediate and validate missed IOCs
 - Maximize the effectiveness and value of your existing security controls